Rankings

 Position on rankings

-Global Innovation Index 7
+Global Innovation Index 8

-3. University rankings
+2. University rankings

 ARWU (‘Shanghai’ ranking)

 The Academic Ranking of World Universities (ARWU) was the first worldwide ranking of universities.
-Initially meant to determine the global standing of top Chinese universities, it quickly came to international prominence.
+Initially meant to determine the global standing of top Chinese universities, it quickly evolved to international prominence.
 It has been published annually since 2003 by Shanghai Jiao Tong University (hence the epithet ‘Shanghai’ ranking).
 A university’s standing in the general ARWU ranking depends mainly on research-related indicators:

 • number of alumni winning Nobel Prizes and field medals (10%)